5 Unknown Inventors and their Creations

 Yes, we’re talking about Roald Dahl the famous children’s book writer!
 When Dahl’s son, Theo, was a baby he was in a taxi accident that caused hydrocephalus, an accumulation of fluid within the brain.
 Dahl collaborated with Great Ormond Street neurosurgeon Kenneth Till and hydraulic engineer Stanely Wade to develop an advanced type of cerebral shunt.
 Their design, the Wade-Dahl-Till valve, was used on around 3,000 children before medical technology progressed further.
 All three inventors refused to profit from their work.

 Mary Anderson and Charlotte Bridgewood: the Windscreen Wiper

 In winter 1903 Mary Anderson was traveling through New York in a trolley car when she noticed the driver could not see through the window because of snow and sleet.
 She developed a spring-loaded device with a rubber blade that the driver could turn to wipe snow from the windshield: the windcreen wiper!
 Anderson patented her design but could not sell it, as many cars at the time didn’t go fast enough to actually need windshields.
 By the time car safety became a priority in the 1950s, Anderson’s patent had lapsed and other companies copied her idea.

 Furthermore, the first automatic wipers were invented by another American woman, Charlotte Bridgewood.
 Bridgewood filed a patent in 1917 but, like Anderson, did not see commercial success.

 László Bíró: the Ballpoint Pen

-The most famous name you’ve (sort of) never heard… László Bíró was an early-20th-century Hungarian journalist who noticed that although the ink used in newspapers dried quickly, fountain pen ink did not, and was far less practical.
+The most famous name you’ve (sort of) never heard… László Bíró was an early-20th-century Hungarian journalist who noticed that although the ink used in newspapers dried quickly, fountain pen ink did not.
+Furthermore, fountain pen ink was far less practical.
 Bíró worked with his brother, György, who was a chemist, to develop a new pen tip.
 A ball turned in a socket, picking up ink from a cartridge and depositing it on paper: the ballpoint pen!
 Bíró patented his invention in Paris in 1938.
 He and György fled to Argentina during World War II, developing further patents for ballpoint pens or, as we tend to call them, biros.